WhatsApp: Share your data with Facebook or delete your account

 • to delete their account.

-If you want to continue to service and after February, you have no choice but to accept the sharing of your data with Facebook.
+If you want to continue using the service after February, you have no choice but to accept the sharing of your data with Facebook.

 The new updates are definitely a 180 degree turn, compared to last year 's privacy policy, applicable from July 2020 until today, and users can choose not to share their Facebook WhatsApp account information to improve the company's ads and products.